chinh7/slate/source/payment.md

 ### Parameters:
 * `callback`: Everytime invoice status is updated, Quoine will notify merchant via this web hook.
+The POST request is signed with your key and secret using the method described in [Authentication]#authentication

 > Data POSTed to callback url